IIAndrewII/TMDB-Movie-Database-Analysis/README.md

 `To answer the following questions:`

-- Who is the actor with most movies?
+- Who is the actor in most movies?

-- Who is the director with most movies?
+- Who is the director of most movies?

 - Who is the actor that makes the most money?